daniel0x00/hackerwannabe/01 - environment setup/README.md

 ## macOS
 - Leverage the already installed `Terminal` and if you want, configure it to look like a hacker (black screen with green letters).
 - Suggestion is to install `homebrew` command-line utility to install any software.
-Install it.
+Install it from `Terminal` (visit homebrew website to know how).
     - Example:

     ```